 Perfect growing media

-Maximize the productivity of plants and utilizing from all inputs in an efficient way for commercial and individual production
+Common definition for growing media – maximize the productivity of plants and utilizing from all inputs in an efficient way for commercial and individual production

 Opinion of professionals